thisbenrogers/thisbenrogers/README.md

 ### Hi
 •͡˘㇁•͡˘

 My name is Ben (he/him).
-I'm a graduate from the Lambda School Full-Stack Web Dev program, and am available for hire.
+I'm a graduate from the Lambda School (Now Bloom Intisute of Technology) Full-Stack Web Dev program, and am available for hire.

 Currently I'm learning more about TypeScript, Python, and Solidity.